Washington, DC Area

 Outside the Office

-- I live in Bethesda, Maryland with my wife, 2 pre-schoolers, and dog Lucy.
+- I live in Bethesda, Maryland with my wife, our 2 young kids, and our dog Lucy.

 - I played competitive tennis through college and still play a lot.
-I also love surfing, yoga and Orangetheory Fitness.
+Recently I’m obsessed with ATP forehand technique.
+I also love surfing, yoga and weight training.

 - I’m a longtime fan of music from Brazil and Africa.
 I’m currently hooked on Puerto Rican reggaeton.